Summer BBQ Catering: Planning a Full-Service Event

 Match the food timing to the agenda.
 If the day includes presentations or team-building, the food should support each transition.

-A thoughtful setup helps summer BBQ catering feel well-paced for workplace groups.
+Thoughtful event design helps summer BBQ catering feel well-paced for workplace groups.

 Making Everything Run Smoothly